raspberrypilearning/flower-generator/en/step_3.md

 ## Make a custom block to draw flowers

 What if you want to draw lots of flowers?
-Instead of repeating the code, you can create your own block in Scratch and use it every time you want to draw a flower.
+Instead of making lots of copies of the code, you will create your own block in Scratch and use it every time you want to draw a flower.

 --- task ---

-Click on **More Blocks** and **Make a block** to create your own block and name it "draw flower".
+Click on **More Blocks** and then on **Make a block** to create your own block called 'draw flower'.

 ![screenshot](images/flower-make-block.png)